NINE DTP : Equality, Diversity and Inclusivity

 We recruit a significant number of mature students, and are committed to ensuring age is not a factor in our decision to award studentships.

 Please note: candidates returning to Higher Education after a significant period in employment may elect to nominate referees who can speak to their suitability to conduct their studies from their professional networks, or contacts in lieu of academic referees.

 Our student community includes a significant number of award-holders who have caring responsibilities, and balance their studies with family commitments and responsibilities.

-Some study full time, whilst others may elect to study on a part-time basis in the North-East.
+Some study full time, whilst others may elect to study on a part-time basis.